GrimRob/azurePipelines/README.md

 # azurePipelines

-YAML pipelines collection I have assembled
+This is a small copy YAML pipelines collection I have assembled